 Trends in railway friction management

-Rail operators are increasingly looking for friction management solutions that are efficient, cost-effective, easy to use, and environment-friendly.
+Rail operators working within the travel industry are increasingly looking for friction management solutions that are efficient, cost-effective, easy to use, and environment-friendly.

 Innovative materials such as composite hardly-fluid compound (CHFC) materials are more sustainable and can provide better rail friction noise prevention.
 Similarly, modern friction management systems and devices are more energy-efficient and feature smart digital technologies to monitor, control and manage friction in a more efficient and sustainable manner.